Home | Site Index | Disclaimer | Email Me!

 We also find this hilarious.
 If you try to visit www.harley-davidson-sucks.com, you will find it takes you right to the regular Harley-Davidson web site.
 It appears Harley-Davidson snapped up the web address before dissenters could.
 Hot damn!
 This domain name, harley-davidson-sucks.com, is owned by HD in Michigan.

-Here's a challange for you, Judy.
-If you'r really serious about getting Harley-Davidson fakes off of eBay (fakes being counterfeits and items falsely described as Harley-Davidson), we can send you several hundred auctions in less than a day.
+Here's a challenge for you, Judy.
+If you're really serious about getting Harley-Davidson fakes off of eBay (fakes being counterfeits and items falsely described as Harley-Davidson), we can send you several hundred auctions in less than a day.
 If you were to spend your time REALLY going after Harley-Davidson fakes on eBay, you wouldn't have time for these small legitimate auctions. eBay seller phun4you had at least eight high-end kid's toys he was falsely calling Harley-Davidson on October 22, 2007.
 These aren't difficult to locate.
 But they might interfere with you getting your nails done or perhaps working on your tan.
 We'll make you an offer: you pay us 50 cents for every fake auction we send you to shut down.
 How about it, Judy?

 Rebuttals